APROXUS/ripperoni/README.md

-# Ripper
+# Ripperoni

-*(WPF, YT-DLP, FFmpeg)*
+*(MAUI, YT-DLP, FFmpeg)*

-KPNC Technology: Ripper: A simple, robust, and fast way to download online video/audio media...
+KPNC Technology: Ripperoni is an online media downloader supporting a pethora of formats and useful features...